Generic Priligy from Canada (Dapoxetine): Indications, Dosages, Cautions

 Pharmacological modulation of ejaculation is a novel concept, radically going beyond the psychosexual model of PE etiopathogenesis.
 The introduction of serotonin reuptake inhibitors (SSRIs) has revolutionized the approach to the treatment of this disorder.
 Lots of research concerning the EP were designed incorrectly or errors were made methodological, which makes them not reliable enough.

-In a meta-analysis of studies on all drugs used in PE only 14.4% were found to be sufficiently confirmed effectiveness in reliable studies, and dapoxetine was by far the most effective medication.
+When conducting studies of all known drugs that are used for PE, the meta-analysis showed only 14.4% effectiveness — dapoxetine ranked first in the list of reliable and effective drugs.
 Unfortunately, drug treatment also has limited effectiveness: after its termination, the disorder frequently recurs.

 Some authors believe that medications should be taken for the whole period of sexual activity.
 Currently, the best results are achieved when taking medications for a limited period (60 days) in combination with a couple of sexual therapy; the man gains control over his ejaculation and strengthens himself in overcoming PE.